open-policy-agent/opa/docs/docs/docker-authorization.md

 </details>

-### 7. Test the policy is working by running a simple container:
+### 7. Test the policy is working by running a simple container

 ```shell
 docker run hello-world